A proximal method for composite minimization: Properties of the Proximal Linearized Subproblem

 For any vector $z$ and linear map $G$ with $(z,G)$ near $(\bar z,\bar G)$, the vector $(z,0) \in \R^m \times \R$ is near the vector $(\bar z,0)$ and the map $(w,\tau) \mapsto (Gw,\tau)$ is near the map $(w,\tau) \mapsto (\bar G w,\tau)$.
 The previous corollary shows the existence of a constant $\gamma > 0$ such that, for all such $z$ and $G$, the inclusion

-has a solution satisfying $|(w,\tau)| \le \gamma|(z,0)|$, and the result follows.~~~ $\Box$
+has a solution satisfying $|(w,\tau)| \le \gamma|(z-\bar{z},0)|$, and the result follows.~~~ $\Box$

-We end this subsection with another tool to be used later: the proof is a straightforward application of standard ideas from variational analysis.
+We end this subsection with another tool to be used later, whose proof (in the Appendix) is a straightforward application of standard ideas from variational analysis.
 Like Theorem \ref{metric}, this tool concerns metric regularity, this time for a constraint system of the form $F(z) \in S$ for an unknown vector $z$, where the map $F$ is smooth, and $S$ is a closed set.

 \begin{theorem}[metric regularity of constraint systems] Consider a $\cC^1$ map $F \colon \R^p \to \R^q$, a point $\bar z \in \R^p$, and a closed set $S \subset \R^q$ containing the vector $F(\bar z)$.
 Suppose the condition